SoftUni-Internal/interactive-content/EN/02-Text-Processing/01-Strings.md

 # Accessing Strings

-The **Strings** read-only chain of characters, so this means that we can't change them.
+**Strings** are read-only chains of characters; this means that we cannot change them.

 We **access** them by their index.
-And we have two ways we can do this.
+There are two ways of doing this .

 -  The first one is by using indexing operator `[]`